 Some researchers also suggest that dark chocolate’s role in brain health may simply be due to its taste, which can be comforting for those with mood disorders (

-One cross-sectional study in 13,626 participants found those who consumed dark chocolate had significantly lower depressive symptoms compared to those who seldom ate dark chocolate (
+One cross-sectional study of 13,626 participants found those who consumed dark chocolate had significantly lower symptoms of depression compared to those who seldom ate dark chocolate (

-While this is promising, more research investigating dark chocolate’s effects on anxiety and mood is needed.
+While this is promising, more research investigating dark chocolate’s long-term effects on anxiety and mood is needed.
 Further, dark chocolate is best consumed in moderation, as it’s high in calories and easy to overeat.
-Enjoy a 1.0- to 1.5-ounce serving at a time.
+For best results, enjoy a 1- to 1.5-ounce serving at a time.

-Though a promising field of research, more human trials are needed to explore the direct relationship between yogurt consumption and anxiety reduction.
+Though a promising field of research, more human trials are needed to explore the direct relationship between yogurt consumption and anxiety.

 It’s also important to note that not all yogurt contains probiotics.
-For the benefits of probiotics, choose a yogurt that has live active cultures listed as an ingredient.
+For the benefits of probiotics, choose a yogurt with live active cultures listed as an ingredient.

-In one double-blind, randomized study, participants that consumed a beverage containing L-theanine reported significantly lower subjective stress and decreased levels of cortisol, a stress hormone linked with anxiety (
+In one double-blind, randomized study, participants who consumed a beverage containing L-theanine reported significantly lower subjective stress and decreased cortisol levels, a stress hormone linked with anxiety (

 Moreover, green tea contains epigallocatechin gallate (EGCG), an antioxidant suggested to promote brain health.
 It may play a role in reducing certain symptoms by also increasing GABA in the brain (